acsone/alfodoo/doc/index.rst

 Alfodoo
 #######

-Alfodoo is a set of `addons`_ to seamless integrate an external Document Management System and `Odoo`_.
+Alfodoo is a set of `addons`_ to seamlessly integrate an external Document Management System with `Odoo`_.

 Alfodoo provides a new kind of field *CmisFolder* and its powerful widget *FieldCmisFolder*.
-Alfodoo is a set of addons for displaying and managing content from a CMIS container linked to an Odoo model.
+Alfodoo is a set of addons to display and manage content from a CMIS container linked to an Odoo model.

 The Odoo widget has a modular and generic core providing functionality based on the CMIS V1.1 protocol.
 This core can be extended by additional modules